Strawberry Rhubarb Pie

 - Brush the top of the pie crust with cream and sprinkle with coarse sugar (optional)

 - Cool completely before cutting.
+(About 3 hours.)
 Serve with whipped cream or ice cream.

 Just wondering if the salt is really needed.
 My husband is on a very restricted salt diet.
 I know just a little salt can have hundreds of MGs of sodium.
 Thank you in advance for your opinion about leaving out the salt.